RakhithJK/Algorithms/design-patterns/designPatterns.md

 All design patterns will be implemented in C#.

 ### Currently implemented
 * Strategy        : 'SimUDuck'
 * Observer        : 'Weather'
 * Decorator       : 'StarbuzzStore'
 * FactoryMethod   : 'PizzaStore'

-### Design Patterns rules
+* AbstractFactory : 'PizzaStore'

+### OO design quotes
 * "Identify the aspects of your application that vary and separate them from what stays the same."